NeoBlizzard-verbose/Lenovo-G570-Hackintosh/README.md

 - Too many controls to control brightness.
 I gave up eliminating the others since I stopped bothering.
 - Display artefacts exist, even after patches.
 Even EDID patching didn't help.
 - Occasional freezes when multitasking heavily, so, tread lightly (ig?)
 - Tried to fix resolution during picker but gave up.
 - Inbuilt Keyboard does not work in OpenCore boot menu.
 Internal trackpad and external keyboard/mouse work fine.
+- Resolution and inbuilt keyboard works properly if OpenCore is booted from EDK DUET.
 - Boot chime enabled.
 Using VoodooHDA as it has internal mic working.
 Mic port is still dead and I don't have any interest to write custom AppleALC codec

 # Hackintosh Checklist - What's working?